ilneill/Loft-Monitor/README.md

 **Light Sensors**
 - LDR sensor: Analog, unknown specifications, unknown response, but easy to work with.

-The various data readings are output as CSV at a rate of 4x readings per minute, but this, and almost everything, is configurable.
-This data is captured via USB by a handy Serial Console program called [CoolTerm](http://freeware.the-meiers.org/), and it is [configured](ComPort4.stc) to timestamp each line as it is received and logged to disc.
+The various data readings are output as text or CSV at a rate of 4x readings per minute, but this, and almost everything, is configurable.
+I am capturing the data as CSV via USB, with a handy Serial Console program called [CoolTerm](http://freeware.the-meiers.org/).
+It is [configured](ComPort4.stc) to timestamp each line as it is received and logged to disc.
 I have just left this running...

 In realtime, I can look at the log to get the information, or just look at the LEDs to get a rough idea of what the temperature in my loft/datacentre is.